cran/log4r/README.md

 The `appenders` parameter takes a list, so you can log to multiple destinations transparently.

+For local development or simple batch R scripts run manually, writing log messages to a file for later inspection is convenient.
+However, for deployed R applications or automated scripts it is more likely you will need to send logs to a central location; see `vignette("logging-beyond-local-files", package = "log4r")`.

 To control the format of the messages you can change the **Layout** used by each appender.
 Layouts are functions; you can write your own quite
 easily: